SyncfusionExamples/maui-pdf-viewer-examples/DetectPdfChanges/README.md

 ### 4. Binding the PDF stream to the .NET MAUI PDFViewer

-Assign the PDF stream obtained to the [DocumentSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentSource) property in the .NET MAUI PDFViewer.
+Bind the PDF stream obtained to the [DocumentSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentSource) property in the .NET MAUI PDFViewer.

 **a.
 Namespace Declaration**